-The War Years: America’s entry into World War II caused Iona’s small enrollment to decline.
-Only three members of the entering class went on to receive BA degrees in August 1944.
-Despite this, the life of the college survived.
+- The War Years: America’s entry into World War II caused the College's small enrollment to decline.
+Only three members of the entering class went on to receive bachelor's degrees in August 1944.
+Despite this, the College survived.
 Student groups such as the newspaper, sports teams and service clubs were active.

-Post-War: Returning veterans, helped by the GI Bill® and attracted by Iona’s practical majors, soon stretched the College to capacity.
-In 1948, 71 men graduated; by 1950, the number was up to 300.
+- Post-War: Returning veterans, helped by the GI Bill® and attracted by Iona’s practical majors, soon stretched the College to capacity.
+In 1948, seventy-one men graduated; by 1950, the number was up to three hundred.

-New Millennium: In the 50 years leading up to the turn of the 21st Century, Iona grew dramatically while retaining its original mission.
-Today, Iona is a diverse institution of nearly 4,000 students.
-We offer 45 majors, 35 minors and 30 graduate programs, on a beautiful 45-acre campus.
+- New Millennium: In the fifty years leading up to the turn of the 21st century, Iona grew dramatically while retaining its original mission.
+Today, Iona is a diverse institution of nearly four-thousand students.
+We offer forty-five majors, thirty-five minors and thirty graduate programs, on a beautiful 45-acre campus.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Website at http://www.benefits.va.gov/gibill.